Kodak Aerochrome — a Colour IR Film Guide & Review

 The film can still be found at a price comparable to the cost of conversion and a filter.
 And it doesn’t require a donor digital camera.

 4. Shoot trichromes.
-Black and white infrared film, such as Ilford SFX and Rollei Infrared, is readily available and affordable.
+Black-and-white infrared film, such as Ilford SFX and Rollei Infrared, is readily available and affordable.
 With those films, you can recreate the Aerochrome effect with a blue and an IR filter — along with a tripod and a scene void of motion.
 You’ll need to take three exposures (one plain, one with blue filter, and one with Hoya R-72 IR filter) and then combine them in Photoshop.

 Trichromes can be shot on film or digitally (with a full-spectrum camera).
 IR film requires no camera modifications and thus can give good results that compare well against Aerochrome.
 Although even the slightest bit of motion can introduce blurring and banding (and many additional steps are involved).